catppuccin/logseq/README.md

 ## Usage

-1. Clone this repository locally
+1. Clone this repo.
-2. Open the app's settings
-3. Select `import theme` and browse to where you cloned Catppuccin
-4. Select it
+2. Copy the `custom.css` to Logseq installation in `logseq/custom.css`

 ## 🙋 FAQ (optional)